mugwedivhumatshelo/alx-low_level_programming/README.md

-This is my readme for alx-low_level_programming
+This is my readme foe alx-low_level_programming